-The project develops the Timely and Trusted Curation and Coordination (T2C2) Data Framework, consisting of two data blocks:
+The project started in 2014 and ended in 2019.
+It develops the Timely and Trusted Curation and Coordination (T2C2) Data Framework, consisting of two data blocks:

 1)The 4CeeD Curator, providing real-time acquisition and curation of digital data from selected materials-making / characterization and device-fabrication instruments in the collaborative research units at the university, the Material Research Lab (MRL) and the Micro-and-Nanotechnology Lab (MNTL) , and

 2) The 4CeeD Coordinator, where collected data are filtered, correlations among data and dependency relations are identified, and the results are connected to other data processing capabilities.
 The goal of the T2C2 framework is to enable the reduction of the development time and cost of materials-making /characterization to device-making processes.

 Through open-source software licenses and training programs, the project impacts material science, device fabrication and other fields within the university, and other interdisciplinary research institutions and their materials design and manufacturing processes.
 Through courses, tutorials, workshops, and outreach, the project develops interdisciplinary scientists, teaches the next generation of students, and informs broader audiences about the potential of timely and trusted data collection, curation, Spatio-temporal analytics, and correlations between material-making/characterization and device-fabrication processes.